Over recent years computer systems have become more and more critical to businesses and no more is that the case than in the Recruitment Industry...

 - ‘Increased choice’ gives you extra options – ask the question.

 - ‘IT’ isn’t your thing? - Opt for a cloud-based software solution.
 If your business critical data is stored in the cloud and accessed through a web browser front end, or through a SaaS client, it should be considerably safer from ransomware viruses than data saved on premise.

 Ransom-ware software such as Cryptolocker and Cryptowall are holding businesses data to ransom.
-In my years of experience as a Voyager support engineer, this issue has been seen by prospects and customers alike, and it’s on the increase.
-Things you may want to think about...
+This issue has been seen by prospects and customers alike, and it’s on the increase...